huddy987/ETH-Price-Analyzer/README.md

 This "exchange dictionary" can then be used as an argument in the following functions:

 * get_ETH_price_dict(exchanges)
-    * Returns a dictionary where the keys are the exchange names as strings and the values are the last ETH price on the exchange
+    * Returns a dictionary where the keys are the exchange names as strings and the values are the last ETH prices on the exchanges

 * get_ETH_bid_dict(exchanges)
     * Returns a dictionary where the keys are the exchange names as strings and the values are the highest ETH bids on the exchanges